Hiring Contractors: The Cheap and Easy Way to Pay Remote Workers

 With the use of remote workers increasing, companies have to evaluate the best way to pay their remote employees or contractors, often across international borders.
-The best choice will depend on the nature and duration of the position, as well as ensuring both worker performance and ease of payment.
-The goal is to make contracting and payment both cost-efficient and easy for both parties while meeting your company’s need for skilled workers.
+The best choice will depend on the nature and duration of the position.
+It will also depend on ensuring both worker performance and ease of payment.
+The goal is to make contracting and payment both cost-efficient and easy for both parties.
+At the same time, it is important to meet your company’s need for skilled workers.

 Independent Contractors vs. Other Employment Solutions

 Your company may initially look at a formal employment relationship for a new hire.
 This is certainly possible even with foreign workers.
 While this option does secure a degree of commitment from the worker, hiring an employee abroad will mean